Last Updated on March 10, 2021 by Julia Wilson

 About: Anemia is a reduction in the number of red blood cells, which are responsible for transporting oxygen around the body.

 Causes: There are many causes in two forms, regenerative or non-regenerative.
 Regenerative means the red blood cells are produced but they are not replaced fast enough.
-Non-regenerative occurs when there is an inadequate production of red blood cells.
+Non-regenerative occurs when there is inadequate production of red blood cells.

 Symptoms: Lethargy, pale gums, rapid breathing, increased heart rate.